Twenty-Fourth and Broad

 Such is our fate.

-All of us were probably told by our parents that grandma and grandpa were in heaven, and one day “you’ll see them again!”
-I’m not sure our parents actually believed this.
-It’s more likely they were simply repeating what their parents told them, or perhaps they thought this lie would somehow protect us or make us less fearful.
+Your parents likely told you that grandma and grandpa were in heaven, and one day “you’ll see them again!”
+I’m not sure parents actually believed this.
+It’s more likely they were repeating what their parents told them, or perhaps they thought this lie would somehow protect us or make us less fearful.
 Maybe they were just too damn lazy to level with us.
 Probably a combination of all of these.

-Embracing the truth that life is temporary, would make us value and appreciate it more.
+Embracing the truth that life is temporary would make us value and appreciate it more.

-Instead of telling our kids that by obeying a set of rules, they’ll get to live forever, we should teach them to live a life that leaves this world in better shape than they found it — so their children and everyone else who comes after them have an opportunity to live comfortably, without undue suffering.
+Instead of telling our kids that by obeying a set of rules, they’ll get to live forever, we should teach them to live a life that leaves this world in better shape than they found it.
+So their children and everyone else who comes after them have an opportunity to live comfortably without undue suffering.

 Seeped in seventies